OCA/partner-contact/partner_create_by_vat/README.rst

 To install this module, you need to:

-* clone the branch 8.0 of the repository https://github.com/OCA/partner-contact
+#.
+Clone the branch 8.0 of the repository https://github.com/OCA/partner-contact
-* add the path to this repository in your configuration (addons-path)
+#.
+Add the path to this repository in your configuration (addons-path)
-* update the module list
+#.
+Update the module list
-* search for "Partner Create by VAT" in your addons
+#.
+Search for "Partner Create by VAT" in your addons
-* install the module
+#. install the module

 Usage
 =====